matt-saenz/PyCPS/README.md

 ## Setup Instructions

-Start by opening your terminal, navigating to wherever you typically store local clones, and running:
+Start by opening your terminal and navigating to wherever you'd like to store your local clone of the repo.
+Once you're there, clone the repo and then move into your local clone by running:

 ```
 git clone https://github.com/matt-saenz/PyCPS.git
 cd PyCPS
 ```

-Next, set up an environment for PyCPS by running:
+Next, create an environment for PyCPS and then activate the environment by running:

 ```
 conda create -n pycps_env pandas requests black mypy
 conda activate pycps_env
 ```

-You'll also need to obtain a [Census API key](https://api.census.gov/data/key_signup.html) and store it in an environment variable named `CENSUS_API_KEY`.
+Lastly, obtain a [Census API key](https://api.census.gov/data/key_signup.html) and store it in an environment variable named `CENSUS_API_KEY`.

 You can verify that everything has been set up correctly and get a quick demo of the module by running: